edi3/edi3-notary/docs/index.md

   - Check that a TXT record exists on the domain claiming the ownership of the token registry.

-# Data Model
+# 3. Data Model

-## JSON Schema

-The document data model is defined using JSON Schema with the following definitions found in Annex A.
+The document data model is defined using JSON Schema with the following definitions found in Annex A. There are a number of JSON Schema Validators that can help to validate whether the document data conforms to the schema.
+One example is https://www.jsonschemavalidator.net/

-## JSON Schema Validator

-A useful online tool JSON Schema Validator that can help to validate whether the document data conforms to the schema: https://www.jsonschemavalidator.net/

 Just paste the content of the schema document on the left panel and enter the document data on the right.
 The tool will instantly validate the document String/Object and notify any potential errors.